Research

 - Visualizing how constraints reshape the problem landscape

-- Predicting algorithm performance on constrained multiobjective problems
+- Performing algorithm selection and algorithm performance prediction on constrained multiobjective problems

 Understanding Multiobjective Optimization Problems